rcornwell/sims/README.md

    Finish KI10 support.
    Possibly add in support for KL10A.
 (No extended addressing).

+# IBM 7000 simulators.
 Latest status for I7000 Cpus:

+## i701

-i701:		Largely untested.
+   * Largely untested.

+## i704
-i704:		SAP works.
+   * SAP works.
-		Fort2 unfinished.
+   * Fort2 unfinished.

+## i7010
-i7010:		Protection mode has some errors left.
+   * Protection mode has some errors left.
-		Protection mode does not handle setting H or L to 0.
+   * Protection mode does not handle setting H or L to 0.
-		T020 tape diags fail.
+   * T020 tape diags fail.
-		Disks may work.
+   * Disks may work.
-		PR108 not tested.
+   * PR108 not tested.

+## i7070
-i7070:		Will load Diags, need to remember how to run them to run
+   * Will load Diags, need to remember how to run them to run
-		tests on machine.
+   * tests on machine.

+## i7080
-i7080:		Sort of working.
+   * Sort of working.
-		RWW, ECB untested.
+   * RWW, ECB untested.
-		TLx instructions implimented, untested, see 8SE
+   * TLx instructions implimented, untested, see 8SE
-		Will boot from card.
+   * Will boot from card.
-		Tape system appear to be working.
+   * Tape system appear to be working.
     Tape system will not pass diags.

-		8CU10B errors:
+   * 8CU10B errors:
 	410, 412, 413, 414, 418, 419, 420-427 error becuase
 		storage is not parity checked.
 	440 divide not producing correct sign on error.

+## i7090
-i7090:		Working with exceptions.
+   * Working with exceptions.

    Known bugs:

-		DFDP/DFMP     Sometimes off by +/-1 or 2 in least signifigant part of result.
+   DFDP/DFMP     Sometimes off by +/-1 or 2 in least signifigant
+		 part of result.

    HTx	Not sure what problems are, does not quite work.

-		DKx	Sometimes fails diagnostics with missing inhibit of interrupt.
+   DKx	Sometimes fails diagnostics with missing inhibit of
+	interrupt.

-                CTSS    works.
+   * CTSS    works.

-		Signifigence mode Not tested, Test Code Needed.
+   * Signifigence mode Not tested, Test Code Needed.

           IOMC diag codes:
           first keys 403030 and 001717 does channel E
           first keys 203030  test channel A
           016000200000  for disk test chan D